 - Unrealistic ideas and worries (e.g., believing no one like them or that they have a terminal illness when there is no supporting proof)

 - Thoughts of suicide

-Check out here on Amazon, some sleepy-comfort.
+Check out here for some sleepy-comfort.
 Easy care, relaxation and good night sleep is very key in managing stress and depression.

 A Discourse on Suicide and Depression.
 (Counselling & Psychological Services)